Coachcarternyc/Frogger-2.0/README.md

 # Frogger-2.0
-Simple platform game.
-Players are given three lives which they can lose if they drink the poison.
+The object of the game is to direct frogs to collect three coins while avoiding the poison.
-If all three coins are collected then they win the game.
+If all three coins are collected then players will win the game but if they lose three lives then it's game over.